A love story left untold: Uncovering a father's secret reunites 4 siblings | CBC News

 "The woman was writing him, she did want to be with him.
 But my grandmother had other ideas."

-As soon as a I looked at him, I thought 'Oh yeah, he looks like my dad.- Gaye Wilson
+As soon as a I looked at him, I thought 'Oh yeah, he looks like my dad.- Gay Wilson

 Eventually, Percy moved on, joining the merchant marine for a while, then getting married and starting a new family.
-Gaye is one of his three children on this side of the Atlantic.
+Gay is one of his three children on this side of the Atlantic.

 Her father didn't breathe a word to any of them about Flo or their son Barry — an omission Wilson has a hard time wrapping her head around.